 4. Enter Time Type and Quantity (hours) worked and select OK

-For more information, please access this handout.
+For more information, please access this Workday Learning Course which provides a Workday Job Aid.

 Brown University offers eligible employees a defined contribution 403(b) retirement plan six months after your employment.
 The University will contribute 6% of your salary if you make no contributions.
 In addition, the University will make a dollar for dollar match of up to 2% for a total contribution of 8%.
 University contributions begin after 6 months of employment.
 Please contact the Benefits office at [email protected] for more information.

-Contact us at [email protected] and tell us the dates that time was not submitted.
-We will also need to know the type of hours (regular hours, vacation hours, sick hours, etc.) and number of hours for each type.
 For the majority of missing time instances, it is added to the next open pay period.
 The determination for whether one receives an on-demand check is based on the Payroll Under and Over Payments policy.
 In general, if more than half of the person's paycheck was missing, Payroll can issue an on-demand check.
 Pickup for an on-demand check would be at the Payroll office located at South Street Landing (Payroll will email the times available for pickups).

 Employees must work 25 hours per week (66.67% FTE) to be fully benefits eligible.
 Please reference the eligibility guide here for more information.